 My computer becomes unresponsive from time to time, which is frustrating.
 Why is this happening and what can I do about it?

 This question was answered on February 2, 2023.
+Much of the information contained herein may have changed since posting.

 Few things are as frustrating as waiting on your computer to respond to your keystrokes or mouse clicks, but when this happens, it’s not something you should continue to put up with.